The most dangerous places on earth

 somalia beach

-Ignoring the fact that Somalia has the worst pirate problem in the world, and also it hasn’t had a centralized government since 1991, on top of the country being run by numerous militant groups it might actually be a nice place.
+Ignoring the fact that Somalia has the worst pirate problem in the world, and also hasn’t had a centralized government since 1991, on top of the country being run by numerous militant groups it could otherwise be a nice place.
 Without the threat from the people who live there the very beaches themselves can be deadly.
-Because there hasn’t been a government for a while there’s no one to regulate the countries waters and laws, something that other countries have taken full advantage of.
+Because there hasn’t been a government for a while there’s no one to regulate the country’s waters and laws, something that other countries have taken full advantage of.
 If you’re a country and have a load of nuclear waste you need to get rid of but don’t have the means to process it and don’t want to pay someone else to do it, what are your choices? dump it in Somalia of course.
-This way of thinking has causes the beaches of the country to become the most radioactive in the world and even today the coast is littered with irradiated objects and toxic waste.
+This way of thinking has caused the beaches of the country to become the most radioactive in the world and even today the coast is littered with irradiated objects and toxic waste.

 Farallon Islands – USA